AlibabaCloudDocs/eip/intl.en-US/FAQ/Elastic IP Address FAQ.md

 -   If the EIP is associated with an ECS instance, check the security policies of the ECS instance.
 For example, if the ECS instance is added to a security group that denies the access from port 80, then you cannot access the EIP over port 80.
 -   The bill for the EIP is overdue.

-## How are newly created EIPs allocated? {#section_7qp_8nq_isj .section}

-By default, newly created EIPs are allocated at random.
-However, if you release EIPs too frequently, the released addresses are likely to be re-allocated to your EIP quota rather than new EIPs.

-## Why are fees still incurred after I have deleted the EIP? {#section_1nh_ax9_e2l .section}

-If the deleted EIP was a Pay-As-You-Go EIP, one final bill is generated in the next hour that corresponds to the usage of the EIP until the time at which it is deleted.
-For example,

-If you delete an EIP that is billed according to traffic usage at 10:30, you will be charged for its use between the hour of 10:00 to 11:00.

-## Are there benefits to set a peak bandwidth for a Pay-As-You-Go EIP that is billed based on traffic? {#section_am7_sfw_w5y .section}

-For a Pay-As-You-Go EIP that is billed based on traffic, we recommend that you set a peak bandwidth value to avoid incurring excessive charges related to outbound traffic.

-Note that service quality is not guaranteed for an EIP that is billed based on traffic and for which you set a peak bandwidth value.
-If you need the peak bandwidth value to be guaranteed, you need to purchase an EIP that is billed based on bandwidth or purchase an Internet Shared Bandwidth instance.

-## How many EIPs can I create under one account? {#section_hrm_9q9_8fg .section}

-You can create up to 20 EIPs under one account.
-If you require an increase to your quota, you can open a ticket for this request.

-## Can I associate an EIP with multiple cloud resources at the same time? {#section_12o_yti_nld .section}

-No. You can only associate an EIP with one cloud resource.

-## How many EIP API calls can I make in one day? {#section_r68_ghp_dft .section}

-500. In each day, you can make up to 500 EIP API calls.

-## What resources can I associate an EIP with? {#section_274_5mv_ycx .section}

-Currently, you can associate an EIP with an ECS instance of the VPC network, an intranet SLB instance of the VPC network, an ENI of the VPC network, a NAT Gateway, or an HAVIP.

-## Why am I unable to associate an EIP with a NAT Gateway? {#section_6st_c7i_glg .section}

-## Why am I unable to associate an EIP with an ECS instance? {#section_49i_4mq_g42 .section}
+## Why am I unable to associate an EIP with an ECS instance? {#section_gk4_fvm_vdb .section}

 Possible causes are as follows:

 -   The target ECS instance to which you want to associate the EIP is not of the VPC network.
 -   The regions of the EIP and the ECS instance are not the same.
--   The status of the ECS instance does not support the association action.
+-   The state of the ECS instance does not support the association action.
 You can associate an EIP only with an ECS instance that is in the running or stopped state.
 -   The ECS instance is already associated with an EIP.
+-   The ECS instance has a public IP address that is system allocated.

+## Why am I unable to associate an EIP with a NAT Gateway? {#section_a23_w5m_vdb .section}

+## Can I change the billing method of an EIP from traffic-based billing to bandwidth-based billing \(or perform the converse operation\)? {#section_s5w_mrf_qgb .section}

+Yes.

+Note that changes to the billing method take effect at 00:00 of the next day.
+During this period of time, you cannot change the peak bandwidth.
+If you need to change the peak bandwidth, you can cancel the order of the billing method change.
+After the order is cancelled, you can change the peak bandwidth.

+## Why are fees still incurred after I have deleted the EIP? {#section_wsh_44g_qgb .section}

+If the deleted EIP was a Pay-As-You-Go-billed EIP, one final bill is generated in the next hour or the next day \(depending on if the billing method is traffic-based or bandwidth-based\) that corresponds to the usage of the EIP until the time at which it is deleted.
+For example,

+-   If you delete an EIP that is billed according to traffic usage at 10:30, you will be charged for its use between the hour of 10:00 to 11:00.
+-   If you delete an EIP that is billed according to bandwidth on January 1, 2019, you will receive a bill for the time from January 1, 2019 to January 2, 2019 after the EIP is deleted.

-## Why is the EIP not displayed on the NIC of my ECS instance? {#section_rd3_w5m_vdb .section}
+## How is the EIP instance occupation fee billed? {#section_v1d_jpg_qgb .section}

-An EIP is configured on the Internet gateway and mapped to the NIC of the ECS instance through NAT.
-Therefore, you cannot see the EIP of the ECS instance on the NIC.

-However, if you associate an EIP with a secondary ENI, you can select the cut-through mode or multi-EIP to ENI mode, which allows you to see the EIP in the network interface information of the operating system.

--   Cut-through mode

-    In the cut-through mode, the EIP replaces the private IP address of the ENI.
-The ENI becomes a pure Internet network interface and its intranet function is not available any more.
-You can see the EIP in the ENI of the operating system, and directly obtain the public IP address on the ENI by running the ifconfig or ipconfig command.
-For more information, see [Set the cut-through mode](../../../../reseller.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the cut-through mode.md#).

--   Multi-EIP to ENI mode

-    In the multi-EIP to ENI mode, the intranet function of the secondary ENI is still available.
-The EIPs are visible to the ENI.
-After the operating system is configured with a static IP address, you can run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
-For more information, see [Set the Multi-EIP to ENI mode](../../../../reseller.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md#).
+Depending on the cloud resources and quotas associated with the EIPs, an instance occupation fee may be charged to your account as follows:

+-   If the EIP is associated with an ECS instance and you have not exceeded the default quota of 20 EIPs, no instance occupation fee is charged.
+-   If the EIP is associated with other types of cloud resources except ECS instances, including but not limited to NAT Gateways, SLB instances, and ENIs, an instance occupation fee is charged.
+-   An instance occupation fee for an EIP is charged at USD 0.003/hour regardless of whether the billing of the EIP is bandwidth-based or traffic-based.
+-   An EIP instance occupation fee can be charged regardless of whether the EIP is added to an Internet Shared Bandwidth instance.

+## Are there benefits to set a peak bandwidth for an EIP that is billed based on traffic? {#section_xry_qqg_qgb .section}

+For an EIP that is billed based on traffic, we recommend that you set a peak bandwidth value to avoid incurring excessive charges related to outbound traffic.

+Note that service quality is not guaranteed for an EIP that is billed based on traffic and for which you set a peak bandwidth value.
+If you need the peak bandwidth value to be guaranteed, you need to purchase an EIP that is billed based on bandwidth or purchase an Internet Shared Bandwidth instance.

+## How many EIP API calls can I make in one day? {#section_h4q_1sg_qgb .section}

+500. In each day, you can make up to 500 EIP API calls.

+## How are newly created EIPs allocated? {#section_xkm_2tg_qgb .section}

+By default, newly created EIPs are allocated at random.
+However, if you release EIPs too frequently, the released addresses are likely to be re-allocated to your EIP quota rather than new EIPs.